leilanihc112/Web_And_Mobile_Applications/README.md

 # Team6-Spring2022

 NOTE: This will not run locally.
-API keys, private keys, etc. that are necessary to run locally have been removed.
+API keys, private keys, etc. that are necessary to run locally have been removed from the repository.

 This is a crowd-sourcing application in which users can report whether an item at a merch stand at an event is available or not.
 This is intended to help fans know whether it is worth it to stand in long merch lines at an